 Related Recipes

-If you love infusing herbs and making your own simple syrups, don’t miss these delicious recipes!
+If you love infusing herbs and making your own simple syrups, try these delicious recipes!

-Lemony with a mellow herb flavor, this homemade lemon balm syrup is a delicious way to cool down and unwind on a hot day!
-It's the secret to the best lemon balm soda and lemonade and is a great addition to your summertime iced teas.
+With just enough sweetness and that beloved lemony flavor, this homemade lemon balm syrup is a delicious way to cool down and unwind on a hot day!
+It's the secret to the best lemon balm sodas, iced teas, and lemonade, and will be a go-to all summer long!
+This version relies on fresh lemon balm, so give your plant a good pruning and enjoy

 5 from 1 vote